Propagation of chaos in mean field networks of FitzHugh-Nagumo neurons: Proof of Theorem in the case

 Intuitively, $\varphi_{\text{rc}}$ represents the region of space in which we consider a reflection coupling, and $\varphi_{\text{sc}}$ the one in which we consider a synchronous coupling.
-We thus simultaneously construct the following solutions
+In reality, we would like to consider $\varphi_{\text{sc}}$ and $\varphi_{\text{rc}}$ indicator functions of the regions of space.
+However, we need to consider a Lipschitz approximation of indicator functions to ensure continuity (to apply Itô's calculus) and the strong existence and uniqueness of the stochastic processes.
+We thus simultaneously construct the following solutions, for $1 \leq i \leq N$

 and